github/opensource.guide/_articles/nl/legal.md

 Finally, your project may have dependencies with license requirements that you weren't aware of.
 Your project's community, or your employer's policies, may also require your project to use specific open source licenses.
 We'll cover these situations below.

-## Are public GitHub projects open source?
+## Zijn openbare GitHub-projecten open source?

 When you [create a new project](https://help.github.com/articles/creating-a-new-repository/) on GitHub, you have the option to make the repository **private** or **public**.